Tool

 - September 3rd-15th: Have one-on-one meetings and begin to officially secure cosponsors and the planning committee for the event.

-- September 16th: Have your first meeting with everyone where you start talking about what cause you want to donate to, who you’re donating to, and start divvying up roles.
+- September 16th: Have your first meeting with everyone and start divvying up roles.
 This is also a good time to start thinking about when you actually want to have the event.

-- September 22nd: Finalize when you’re having the event, who you’re donating to, and where it’s happening on campus.
+- September 22nd: Finalize when you’re having the event, who you’re donating to (if applicable), and where it’s happening.
+Seek sponsorship from your organization or reach out to local restaurants to see if they’ll donate food to the fast-breaking event.

 - October 5th: Start taking pledges online.

-- October 10th – 14th: Table at high traffic points on campus promoting the Fast-a-Thon and taking pledges and donations.
+- October 10th – 14th: Table at high traffic points promoting the Fast-a-Thon and taking pledges and donations.
+Alternatively, reach out to individuals and organizations as much as possible.

 - October 14th: Send out a press release, alerting the local newspaper and news stations about what’s happening.